 Nominations for the ACE are put forward by Chiefs of Mission of U.S. embassies and consulates, for the work of a U.S. company in a particular country.
 Finalists and winners for the ACE are chosen by a selection committee comprised of senior U.S. government officials.

-Under Secretary for Economic Growth, Energy, and the Environment Keith Krach presented three American companies with the Secretary’s Award for Corporate Excellence (ACE) in a video announcement, released today.
+In January 2021, the Under Secretary for Economic Growth, Energy, and the Environment presented three American companies with the Secretary’s Award for Corporate Excellence (ACE).
 The 2020 awards were given in three categories: Innovation, Sustainable Energy Security, and Women’s Economic Empowerment.

 2020 Secretary’s Award for Corporate Excellence Winners: